 Gish Jen reinvents the American immigrant story through the Chang family, who first come to the United States with no intention of staying.
 When the Communists assume control of China in 1949, though, Ralph Chang, his sister Theresa, and his wife Helen, find themselves in a crisis.
 At first, they cling to their old-world ideas of themselves.
 But as they begin to dream the American dream of self-invention, they move poignantly and ironically from people who disparage all that is “typical American” to people who might be seen as typically American themselves.
 With droll humor and a deep empathy for her characters, Gish Jen creates here a superbly engrossing story that resonates with wit and wisdom even as it challenges the reader to reconsider what a typical American might be today.

-Gish Jen is the author of four novels, a book of stories, and a previous book of nonfiction, Tiger Writing: Art, Culture, and the Interdependent Self.
-Her honors include the Lannan Literary Award for fiction, the Mildred and Harold Strauss Living… More about Gish Jen
+GISH JEN is the author of four previous novels, a story collection, and two works of nonfiction, the latest of which was The Girl at the Baggage Claim: Explaining the East-West Culture Gap.
+Her honors include the Lannan Literary Award for fiction… More about Gish Jen

 “Gish Jen has done much more than tell an immigrant story. . . .
 She has done it more and in some ways better than it has ever been done before.” —Los Angeles Times Book Review